Customers want personalized service, but they don’t necessarily want to pick up the phone or wait for an email response.

 Dive into live chat software data

-While their features vary, live chat tools and platforms deliver valuable data points about the customer’s journey, including:
+While their features vary, live chat software and tools deliver valuable data points about the customer’s journey, including:

 - The URL the customer was on immediately before the chat started